International Human Resource Management

 Here are some disciplinary actions you can incorporate-

-- Issue warning letters if their graph of productivity has been lowering over time.
+- Issue warning letters if their graph of productivity has been declining over time.

 - Order suspensions if the moonlighting employees are performing poorly.